-Pedestrians knockdowns...where a car or bike crashes into a pedestrian...are more common in Nevada than in most other states.1 If the pedestrian can show that the driver was negligent, the injured pedestrian may be able to recover money for:
+Pedestrians knockdowns...where a car or bike crashes into a pedestrian...are more common in Nevada than in most other states.1 If the pedestrian can show that the driver was negligent, the injured pedestrian may be able to file a lawsuit and recover money for:

 - doctor's bills,